hoverkite/hoverkite/docs/presentation/slides.md

 - `Peripherals::take()` returns a struct containing the PAC representations of all peripherals.
 If you call it a second time it returns `None`, to prevent multiple references to the same registers existing.
+- `constrain()` comes from extension traits which essentially convert the PAC type into the HAL type.
+- `SysTick` gives us a clock, so we can measure time durations.

 ---